Purvansh-gourh/2-factor-auth/README.md

 # 2-factor-auth
-A project demonstrating the 2 factor authentication process<br/>
-for login system.
+A project demonstrating the 2 factor authentication process for login system.
 ## Following factors are used for authentication :
 1. Username and password as first verification step.